cucumber-rs/cucumber/README.md

 }
 ```

-The `cucumber!` creates the `main` function to be run.

-The `steps!` macro generates a function named `steps` with all the declared steps in the module
-it is defined in.
-Ordinarily you would create something like a `steps/` directory to hold your
-steps modules instead of inline like the given example.

 The full gamut of Cucumber's Gherkin language is implemented by the
 [gherkin-rust](https://github.com/bbqsrc/gherkin-rust) project.
 Most features of the Gherkin
 language are parsed already and accessible via the relevant structs.